EU blueprint to shake up settlement of trades

 When trades take place, sellers instruct the depository to deliver ownership of the share, bond or other security, switching the name on the electronic record once payment is received.

 Many exchange operators earn handsome profits from CSDs.
-Deutsche Boerse (DB1Gn.DE), for example, owns Clearstream Frankfurt and Clearstream Luxembourg, where it directs most trades from its exchanges.
+Deutsche Boerse, for example, owns Clearstream Frankfurt and Clearstream Luxembourg, where it directs most trades from its exchanges.

-Reuters reported last week that banks like Bank of New York Mellon (BK.N) are already considering how to compete with settlement houses like Euroclear and Deutsche Boerse's Clearstream.
-[ID:nL5E8DS6AU]
+Reuters reported last week that banks like Bank of New York Mellon are already considering how to compete with settlement houses like Euroclear and Deutsche Boerse's Clearstream.

 The draft law will set the parameters for competition and accelerate fundamental changes already under way in the sector.